viper-development/knowledgebase/contractor_cheatsheet.md

 VAT ID DE312932940
 ```

-Be sure to put payment instructions on the bill, e.g. a link to transferwise or your bank account data!
+On the invoice page, before sending it, please ensure you've added a link to your transferwise account or your bank account data under the `Notes` field.

 ## I want to learn stuff that is relevant for Viper Development!